Uberi/speech_recognition/reference/library-reference.rst

 The recognition language is determined by ``language``, which is a BCP-47 language tag like ``"en-US"`` (US English).
 A list of supported language tags can be found in the `Google Cloud Speech API documentation <https://cloud.google.com/speech/docs/languages>`__.

 If ``preferred_phrases`` is an iterable of phrase strings, those given phrases will be more likely to be recognized over similar-sounding alternatives.
 This is useful for things like keyword/command recognition or adding new phrases that aren't in Google's vocabulary.
 Note that the API imposes certain `restrictions on the list of phrase strings <https://cloud.google.com/speech/limits#content>`__.

+Define a model by ``preferred_model`` as a string.
+Select the model best suited to your domain to get best results.
+If a model is not explicitly specified, then Google Cloud auto-selects a model based on the given parameters.

 Returns the most likely transcription if ``show_all`` is False (the default).
 Otherwise, returns the raw API response as a JSON dictionary.